Beyond Marathon hire out Professional RFID Race Timing systems.

 - If your event requires professional timing, such as 10k, marathon, sportive, or Triathlon then you need our Pro Timing Solution which costs from £250.00 to hire for your event

-- If your event is a low-key, club-level event, then our mobile phone based solution will work for you.
+- If your event is a low-key, club-level event, then the legacy mobile phone based solution may work for you.
 It costs only £5 per phone for the app (available on the Google Play Store).
 You’d need to buy NFC tags for a matter of pence for each NFC tag.
 We no longer update, support or maintain the old app.
 We focus on hire on pro systems.

 Hire our Professional RFID Timing Systems

 RFID stands for Radio-Frequency IDentification.
 RFID tags are small electronic devices that consist of a small chip with antenna.
 Each participants wears one.

 On the finish line there is a detector / decoder, which receives and processes the radio data from the chip as it passes.
 RFID chips/tags comes in various form-factors; most commonly split between single-use and disposable.

 An example of a single-use RFID application would be the race bib pictured.
 On the reverse of the race bib are two RFID chips/antennas.
 Two chips means highly reliable detection, suited for events from a few participants up to 10’s of thousands.
 Another example of single-use RFID tags would lightweight plastic tags that thread into shoe laces.
 An example of reusable RFID tags are the arm/ankle tags pictured above.
 These are the same RFID technology, packed into a sturdy, 100% waterproof plastic housing.
 These tags are used both on running, cycling and most popular for triathlons.
 Reusable tags also come in the form of batons for relay events.